 Making lots of small changes to your website isn’t very practical.
 There’s a lot of back-end code that can be messed up.
 That’s why a landing page is so effective.
 We can make daily changes to the landing page in isolation.
 It’s also easy to do A/B testing.
 Answering questions like:

-- What photo coverts better?
+- What photo converts better?

 - Should I change my headline?

-- Are the call to action buttons easily seen?
+- Are the call-to-action buttons easily seen?

 Crafting a Value Proposition for your landing page

-Using layout as Persuasion
+Using Layout as Persuasion

 The bottom line for drug rehabs and landing pages